msg-systems/holmes-extractor/README.md

-maximum_activation_value -- the maximum permissible activation value. sideways_match_extent -- the maximum number of words that may be incorporated into a topic match either side of the word where the activation peaked. number_of_results -- the number of topic match objects to return.
+maximum_activation_value -- the maximum permissible activation value. sideways_match_extent -- the maximum number of words that may be incorporated into a topic match either side of the word where the activation peaked. only_one_result_per_document -- if 'True', prevents multiple results from being returned for the same document. number_of_results -- the number of topic match objects to return.
 ```